Powershell: Parameters for Scripts and (Advanced) Functions

 }

-Example: Is the argument an existing file? ($_ is a shortcut for the value of the input argument.)
+Example: Is the argument an existing file? ($_ is the shortcut for the argument, i.e. the input value).

 Param